jeffreykegler/hoonlint/misc/whitespace.md

 if a running has runestep alignment, the running-inherited alignment is undefined.

-# Appendix: Vertical gap body
+# Appendix: Formal definition of "vertical gap body"

 The format of a vertical gap body obeys the BNF